 Effective Use of Physical Therapy Technicians

 Even though physical therapy techs and physical therapist assistants serve separate and distinct roles, both roles are valuable assets in every rehab therapy organization.
-Are you a therapy tech or assistant?
-What’s your favorite part of the job?
-Leave us a comment below.
+So if you’re considering physical therapist assistant vs. physical therapy tech as a possible career option, know that whichever you choose, you’re making a positive difference in patients’ lives.